bdecon/econ_data/bd_CPS/README.md

 * MARRIED - binary variable equal to 1 if married and otherwise 0.
 * FORBORN - binary variable equal to 1 if born outside the US and otherwise 0.
 * EMP - binary variable equal to 1 if employed and otherwise 0.
+* SCHENR - binary variable equal to 1 if enrolled in high school, college, or university and otherwise 0.
 * PTECON - binary variable equal to 1 if usually part-time for economic reasons and otherwise 0.
+* PRNMCHLD - number of own children under age 18.

 ##### Long term road map